Priapus: Relationship with other deities

 Priapus was described in varying sources as the son of Aphrodite by Dionysus; as the son of Dionysus and Chione; as perhaps the father or son of Hermes; or as the son of Zeus or Pan.
 According to legend, Hera cursed him with inconvenient impotence (he could not sustain an erection when the time came for sexual intercourse), ugliness and foul-mindedness while he was still in Aphrodite's womb, in revenge for the hero Paris having the temerity to judge Aphrodite more beautiful than Hera.
 In another account, Hera's anger and curse were because the baby had been fathered by her husband Zeus.
 The other gods refused to allow him to live on Mount Olympus and threw him down to Earth, leaving him on a hillside.
 He was eventually found by shepherds and was brought up by them.

 Priapus joined Pan and the satyrs as a spirit of fertility and growth, though he was perennially frustrated by his impotence.
 In a ribald anecdote told by Ovid, he attempted to rape the goddess Hestia but was thwarted by an ass, whose braying caused him to lose his erection at the critical moment and woke Hestia.
 The episode gave him a lasting hatred of asses and a willingness to see them killed in his honour.
 The emblem of his lustful nature was his permanent erection and his large penis.
 Another myth states that he pursued the nymph Lotis until the gods took pity on her and turned her into a lotus plant.

+"Priapos" is a title given to Eros Phanes in the Orphic Hymn to Protogonos, the "firstborn" god of the Greeks who came from the Cosmic Egg.
+In The Orphic Hymn to Dionysus, Dionysus is given epithets similar to Protogonos and was thought of as the incarnation of Protogonos, so he was considered both the father of fertility god Priapus and also the incarnation of the primordial Priapus.